-- During term time the designated safeguarding lead (or a deputy) should always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns. - Managing and making referrals to, Children's Social Care, Channel programme, Disclosure and Barring service, the Police and other agencies as appropriate - Creating positive working relationships with others e.g. a point of contact with safeguarding partners and agencies, a source of support and advice for staff, to promote supportive engagement with parents and/or carers and the SLT/Governing body - Ensuring that the College staff know who the cohort of children who have or have had a social worker are, understanding their academic progress and attainment, and maintaining a culture of high aspirations for this cohort - Supporting teaching staff to provide additional academic support or reasonable adjustments to help children who have or have had a social worker reach their potential, recognising that even when statutory social care intervention has ended - Information sharing and managing the child protection files - Raising Safeguarding and Child Protection Awareness - Keeping up to date with the training, knowledge and skills required to carry out the role of DSL - Providing support, advice and guidance to staff - Holding and sharing information as appropriate - Undertaking termly safeguarding supervision with TWT Safeguarding Manager.
+- During term time the designated safeguarding lead (or a deputy) should always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns. - Managing and making referrals to, Ofsted, Children's Social Care, Channel programme, Disclosure and Barring service, the Police and other agencies as appropriate - Creating positive working relationships with others e.g. a point of contact with safeguarding partners and agencies, a source of support and advice for staff, to promote supportive engagement with parents and/or carers and the SLT/Governing body and Trustees - Ensuring that the school staff know who the cohort of children who are / or have been known to a social worker are, understanding their personal development needs, academic progress and attainment, and maintaining a culture of high aspirations for this cohort - Supporting teaching staff to provide additional academic support or reasonable adjustments to help children who have or have had a social worker reach their potential, recognising that even when statutory social care intervention has ended, this is still required - Information sharing and managing the child protection files in line with the latest information sharing guidance - Raising Safeguarding and Child Protection Awareness for all staff, pupils and parents - Keeping up to date with the training, knowledge and skills required to carry out the role of DSL - Providing support, advice and guidance to staff - Holding and sharing information as appropriate - Undertaking termly safeguarding supervision with TWT Safeguarding Manager